-1. In addition to the accessory uses and structures that are permitted in ARTICLE VII for the zoning district in
+1. In addition to the accessory uses and structures that are permitted in

-- which the place of worship is located, additional accessorv uses structures are permitted that are customarily associated with places of worship and intended primarily for the use of worshipers; such as a chapel, library, administrative offices, religious educational facilities for worshipers. fellowship hall and related kitchen and dining area, ornamental gardens, or outdoor recreational facilities occupying less than 10,000 square feet. - 2.
-Places of worship shall be subject to the assembly use size restrictions in subsection (F). - 3.
+DRAFT - July 15, 2021April 30, 2021 Hills, Georgia ARTICLE VII for the zoning district in which the place of worship is located, additional accessory uses and structures are permitted that are customarily associated with places of worship and intended primarily for the use of worshipers; such as a chapel, library, administrative offices, religious educational facilities for worshipers, fellowship hall and related kitchen and dining area, ornamental gardens, or outdoor recreational facilities occupying less than 10,000 square feet.

+- Places of worship shall be subject to the assembly use size restrictions in subsection (F). - 3.
 The following additional uses may be permitted as accessory to the place of worship only upon approval of a special use permit, and provided that they meet all regulations specific to the proposed use or structure contained in this UDC.
 No signage shall be permitted for accessory uses except door signs. - a.
-Day care center. - b.
-Health and social services, including counseling, out-patient clinics, transitional housing, homeless shelter, soup kitchen, and the like. - c.
-Indoor recreation facilities such as gymnasiums, health, and fitness facilities. - d.
+Day care center. - Health and social services, including counseling, out-patient clinics, transitional housing, homeless shelter, soup kitchen, and the like. - Indoor recreation facilities such as gymnasiums, health, and fitness facilities. - d.
 Kindergarten. - e.
 Outdoor recreation facilities 10,000 square feet or larger. - f.
 Private school (K-12).